 - Clearly labelled samples of recent work.
 We are looking for three short samples from different works (up to 400 words each), plus a sample from the work-in-progress that you proposed to focus on during the residency (Max 3 pages).

 - Any relevant information on your proposed project such as written excerpts, photos, research information, etc.

 Note: Please compile all relevant documentation into a single Word doc or PDF attachment.

 Application Deadline: Monday 17 September at 5pm.

 No late applications will be considered.
 Applications will be acknowledged by email on receipt.

 Applications go before a selection committee of the Board of the Irish Writers Centre and a nominee of the Tyrone Guthrie Centre.
 The panel will select from eligible applications only, so please ensure to read the criteria carefully and to observe the sample word counts requested.

-The successful applicant will be notified by letter no later than Monday 6 November, 2017.
-The recipient of the bursary will be publicly announced at a celebration event on Thursday 7 December, 2017 at the Irish Writers Centre.
+The successful applicant will be notified by letter by November 2018.
+The recipient of the bursary will be publicly announced at a celebration event in December 2018 at the Irish Writers Centre.